cch123/test/go/asm/is_frame_pointer_on_stack_value_equal_to_directive_FP/readme.md

 -------
 sym+0(FP)
 ------ FP
 return address 8 bytes
 ------
- frame pointer 8 bytes
+frame pointer 8 bytes => this frame pointer is also different from the pseudo FP register
 ------ SP
 sym-8(SP)
 -----